pa5aribu/uiplease/content/post/exploring-facebook-live-ui.md

 	}

-#### Conclusion
+#### Final Words

 I hope you find this exploration inspiring!
-If you want to play with the code yourself, feel free to check it out it on <a href="https://github.com/balapa/Facebook-Live-UI">github</a>.
+If you want to play with the code yourself, feel free to check it out on <a href="https://github.com/balapa/Facebook-Live-UI">GitHub</a>.
+Also consider <a href="https://www.uiplease.com">subscribing</a>  to get notified!.